testaxonatetech/emark/distributions/macos/README.md

 6. Verifies JRE is bundled in the final apps
 7. Uploads the DMG as an artifact

-## Memory Profiles
+## Memory Configuration

-### eMark.app (Normal)
+### eMark.app
 - Initial heap: 512MB
-- Maximum heap: 2GB
-- Best for: Most PDFs up to 50MB

-### eMark Large.app
-- Initial heap: 512MB
 - Maximum heap: 4GB
-- Best for: Large PDFs (50-200MB)

-### eMark XLarge.app
-- Initial heap: 1GB
-- Maximum heap: 8GB
-- Best for: Very large PDFs (200MB+)
+- Best for: PDFs up to 200MB
-- Requires: Mac with 16GB+ RAM
+- Requires: Mac with 8GB+ RAM recommended

-All three versions can coexist in `/Applications` as they have different bundle IDs.

 ## Resources